mxagar/music_genre_classification/serving/README.md

 ```

-### Online or Realtime Inference
+## Online or Realtime Inference

 An online or realtime inference is characterized by one/few samples at a time, optimizing for speed/latency.
 To apply it, first, we need to get the model artifact as we did before; then, we call `mlflow models serve` instead of `mlflow models predict`.
-The command `mlflow models serve` creates a microservice with a REST API which we can access in multiple ways, e.g., with Python using `resquests`.
+The command `mlflow models serve` creates a microservice with a REST API which we can access in multiple ways, e.g., with Python using `requests`.

 The service creation with the REST API: